 - Special UVB lighting

 Prevent calcium deficiency through a healthy diet.
-Your vet can help you determine the best diet for your ailing pet, but in general it’s a good idea to provide lots of fruits and veggies that are rich in calcium and low in phosphorus and oxalates.
+Your vet can help you determine the best diet for your ailing pet, but in general it’s a good idea to provide lots of greens and veggies that are rich in calcium and low in phosphorus and oxalates.
 Certified organic produce is best because it lacks harmful chemicals that could potentially worsen your dragon's condition.

 The following foods are good sources of calcium and make great staples for your dragon even when he’s not sick: